jiasong18/Ant-Media-Server-Wiki/WebRTC-WebSocket-Messaging-Reference.md

     command : "pong",
   }
   ```
-#### Get Stream Information from Server
+* `getStreamInfo`: Get Stream Information from Server.
 You may use this method to learn more about stream status and bitrates.
-Client should send the following message in websocket
+Client should send the following message.
   ```json
   {
      command: "getStreamInfo",
      streamId: "stream_id_that_you_want_to_get_info"
   }
   ```
-  Server returns this method in two ways.
+  Server returns in two ways.
 It may return stream information as follows
   ```json
   {
      command: "streamInformation",